 Stop for a minute and think about what the Scottish Highlands means to you.
 Vast snowcapped mountains?
 Crystal-clear lochs?
 Thundering rivers?
 Verdant forests?

 Those are the highlights for most people and they certainly sum up the Highlands for me, but visiting them all is only possible if you’re prepared to take lots of separate journies into Scotland’s wilderness.

 Or is it?
-What if I told you there’s a 12-mile stretch of road where you can see those mountains, rivers and forests in a single relatively small area, where gob-smackingly beautiful vistas open up around every corner on a secluded, frequently tourist-free single-track road?
+What if I told you there’s a 12-mile stretch of road where you can see those mountains, rivers and forests in one area, where gob-smackingly beautiful vistas open up around every corner on a secluded, frequently tourist-free single-track road?

 The road in question runs through Glen Etive, and to my mind it’s one of the most beautiful places in Scotland.